Rice vs. Texas Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Rice and its opponents have combined for 54.5 points just twice this season.
+- Rice and its opponents have scored at least 54.5 points -- this matchup's over/under -- just two times this season.

-- The two teams combine to score 20 points per game, 34.5 less than the total in this contest.
+- The combined points per game average of the two teams, 20, is 34.5 points fewer than Saturday's over/under.

-- This contest's total is 45.2 points under the 99.7 these two squads combine to give up per game in 2021.
+- This contest's over/under is 45.2 points lower than the 99.7 these two squads combine to give up per game in 2021.

 - Owls games have an average total of 51.2 points this season, 3.3 fewer than Saturday's over/under.

-- The 53.0 PPG average total in Tigers games this season is 1.5 points fewer than this game's over/under.
+- The 54.5 over/under in this game is 1.5 points above the 53.0 average total in Tigers games this season.

 Rice Stats and Trends

-- Rice's games this year have gone over the total in three out of three opportunities.
+- Rice's games this year have eclipsed the over/under in all three opportunities.

 - The Owls have turned the ball over seven times this season, seven more turnovers than the Tigers have forced (0).